SteeltoeOSS/Documentation/README.md

 If you want API browser content available on your machine, review the [build README](build/README.md) before starting the site.

-For a faster feedback loop, exclude the API Browser content by building the static content with the following commands:
+For a faster feedback loop, you can skip building the API Browser content and only build the documentation YAML files with the following commands:

 ```shell
 dotnet tool restore
 dotnet docfx build docs/docfx.json
 ```

+> [!NOTE]
-With the fast-feedback approach, it is expected to see `InvalidFileLink` warnings in files under the path `docs/api`.
+> If you skipped building the API Browser content, `InvalidFileLink` warnings will appear in files at the path `docs/api`.